FG 42: Production

 Several other improvements were made before being authorized for large-scale production.
 The original Rheinmetall design used chrome-nickel steel heavily in many essential components, a strategic alloy in short supply.
 When the Luftwaffe was finally given permission to produce 3,000 rifles for combat trials, the material specifications were changed to accommodate the use of manganese steel as a substitute.
 The Heinrich Krieghoff company of Suhl (authors of the previous unsuccessful LC-6 tender) was contracted to manufacture the FG 42 in limited quantity as Rheinmetall did not have the capacity to bring the FG 42 into serial production.

 The weapon system underwent continuous development.
 Its expedited development, remedial changes to the original design and ever-changing Luftwaffe requirements resulted in a myriad of variants.
-Post-war literature typically identifies three versions, however the Germans did not give them separate designations; the Modell I, Modell II and Modell III were never officially referenced and period documents simply refer to the weapon as the 'Fallschirmjägergewehr 42' or "FG 42", and the reference was always made to the latest production model.
+Post-war literature typically identifies three versions, however the Germans did not give them separate designations; the Modell I, and Modell II were never officially referenced and period documents simply refer to the weapon as the 'Fallschirmjägergewehr 42' or "FG 42", and the reference was always made to the latest production model.